aspenmesh/istio-vet/README.md

 # Istio Vet

-The istio-vet tool is a utility to validate the configuration of [Istio](https://istio.io/) and user applications installed in a [Kubernetes](https://kubernetes.io/) cluster.
+The istio-vet tool is a utility to validate the configuration of [Istio](https://Istio.io/) and user applications installed in a [Kubernetes](https://kubernetes.io/) cluster.

 ## Introduction

-The istio-vet utility helps discover incompatible configuration of user applications and istio components in a kubernetes cluster.
+The istio-vet utility helps discover incompatible configuration of user applications and Istio components in a kubernetes cluster.
 Misconfigurations might cause unexpected or incorrect service mesh behavior which can be easily detected and fixed using this tool.